How To Undo Changes In WordPress

 The WP Engine platform has an automatic backup feature to help ensure that your posts and pages are kept safe.
 Within the WP Engine User Portal there are Backup Points for Site Backups.
 These backup points contain your environment’s database and all WordPress themes, WordPress plugins, uploads, and WordPress core files.

 A version control system allows you to track the iterative changes you make to code.
 This gives developers the freedom to experiment with and test new code but always gives them the security to revert changes.
 Additionally, you can add successive messages to all the versions of code in order to create rationale for your edits.
 This is a great way to keep track of changes, save time, and initiate collaboration.

 The main benefit of version control for WordPress is safety.
 Version control ensures that your data is safe and that you have access to older versions of your site.
 In the case of any errors, WordPress can be rolled back to previous edits.

-Unfortunately the downside of this plugin is that it can open up some security vulnerabilities with it’s high level of server access (Which is why it’s on our disallowed plugin list), so we recommend using either our inbuilt Git integrations, or Revisr.
+Unfortunately the downside of this WordPress plugin is that it can open up some security vulnerabilities with its high level of server access (Which is why it’s on our disallowed plugin list), so we recommend using either our inbuilt Git integrations, or WP Rollback.

 Get Support For Reverting Changes in WordPress From WP Engine

 WP Engine supports many developer workflows within our hosting environment.
 We offer Git Push functionality, so you can push your files to the WP Engine platform.
 Our 24/7/365, award-winning support team will be at your disposal to help you make the most out of version control.
 Our support team is made up of WordPress experts that will help you navigate changes on your site including how to undo changes in WordPress.
 Check out our managed hosting plans!